ilkoch008/Graphs/README.md

  ...   ...     ...
 ```

+where keys of nodes are equal to their index number.

 ```java
     2. public ArrayList<Node> readAnswerForDijkstraFrom(String str);
 ```

 builds nodes using following format:

 ```
 key1 weightOfWay1
 key2 weightOfWay2